warrickhill/ivanti/README.md

 ### Notes

 - For development I am using bun.
-Why you ask?
+What is bun?
 It's a drop in replacement for nodejs that has typescript support built in and as far as I can tell so far is faster than nodejs.
+- Why have I used bun?
+I wanted to learn something new, and test out bun and it's eco-system.
+This tech test seemed like a good way to do that.
 - Using yarn or npm will still work even though I have been using bun.